-1.6 Requirements Pertaining to Medicaid Managed Care Programs
+1.6 Requirements Pertaining to Medicaid Redesign

-The MCO must follow the benefit packages and policies of Medicaid managed care programs as required by this Contract and Contract Exhibits.
-The MCO should refer to the fee-for-service Medicaid provider manuals available on the WV DHHR website for an explanation of service limitations under the Mountain Health Trust or West Virginia Health Bridge.
+The MCO must follow the benefit packages and policies of Mountain Health Trust as required by this Contract and Contract Exhibit A. MCO should refer to the fee-for-service Medicaid provider manuals available on the WV DHHR website for an explanation of service limitations under the Mountain Health Trust.